 B-13.5.1 Connect the sample inlet line to the sample cylinder valve which directly accesses the sample vapor phase.

-B-13.5.2 Slowly open the sample cylinder valve and slowly purge liquid (about 30 seconds) to expel air from the sample loop and lines.
+B-13.5.2 Slowly open the sample cylinder valve and slowly purge liquid (about 30 s) to expel air from the sample loop and lines.

 B-13.5.3 Close the valve and, when the bubbling stops in the exit line beaker of water, immediately rotate the sampling valve to the "Inject" position and immediately start the GC/integration system.